sleemburg/hlmon/README.md

  * Run hlmon to enable mobile data and change the routing
  * Use ip addresses if DNS can become unavailable when an outage occurs

-# Installation

-Clone this repository to the system you want to run it on.
-It can run as any user, as long as the user is able to run certain commands, for example with the help of sudo.

-Note that I run it as root within unpriviliged, dedicated Proxmox containers.

-Then copy the hlmon/config/hlmon-config-example.php file to hlmon/config/hlmon.php and edit the hlmon/config/hlmon.php so it reflects your situation.
-The example config file is annotated and should be self documenting.

-The hlmon/examples contains some example scripts that may be of use.

 # Modem mode of operation